anasselhoud/AI-ChatBot/README.md

 # AI-MealBot
 An AI based Chatbot used for healthy meal propositions.
-I applied this AI project forIf you want to use the original code for other utilities, please contact me so I can help you to get and change the original database.
+I applied this AI project for Health meals recommendations.
+If you want to use the original code for other utilities, please contact me so I can help you to get and change the original database.

 I have linked this AI Bot with Discord.